MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/overview.md

 All the data in the Overview page represent the device population in the selected **time range** and filters.
 For example the Languages will show the number of devices configured for a given language that was active in the selected time-range.
 It is possible to further filter the charts by selecting a number of app versions.
 Note that we only have support for Semver2.0.
+You can also export your data into Application Insights.
+This will provide you with powerful filtering and data visualizations, as well as query capabilities which you can use to create your own custom dashboards.

 ## Active users
 Represents the number of unique app installations that launched the app in the last: